For centuries, alchemy has become synonymous with gaining wealth and immortality.

 The 7 Stages of Spiritual Alchemy

-Solve et coagula: Dissolve and coagulate. ~ Alchemist saying
+Solve et coagula: Dissolve and coagulate.

-The latin expression “solve et coagula” is derived from “solve,” meaning to break down and separate, while “coagula” describes the process of bringing elements back together (coagulating) into a new, higher form.
+The Latin expression “solve et coagula” is derived from “solve,” meaning to break down and separate, while “coagula” describes the process of bringing elements back together (coagulating) into a new, higher form.

 Interestingly, “solve et coagula“ is a wonderful psychological metaphor: by pursuing Gold (or listening to our intuitive “higher calling”) we “break down” limiting parts within us that are in the way of our transformation (Philosopher’s Stone) into a free and whole being (coagulation).